Family honors Hazlehurst man killed in I-55 car crash

 “My favorite memories with my brother Cyntra was the cruise we took in 2017 after I won my first election as alderman for the city of Hazlehurst.
 He always made sure we had fun everywhere we go.
 We really appreciate him and we’re going to miss our Cyntra, ‘Big Wil’ Wilbert.”

 Jackson police are still investigating the deadly crash and the robbery at Vowell’s Cash Saver.
-A City of Jackson employee was also injured in the crash, but their condition is unknown right now.
+A City of Jackson employee was also injured in the crash, but their condition is unknown.